eosnetworkfoundation/grant-framework/applications/trustswap.md

 ### Overview

-- **Total Estimated Duration:** The frontend deployment and mainnet deployment of smart contract will take 2 months of work, plus one month of testing and debugging.
+- **Total Estimated Duration:** The frontend design and mainnet deployment of smart contract will take 2 months of work, plus one month of testing and debugging.
+We plan to be ready for the first day of TrustEVM mainnet with a production ready and fully functional decentralized exchange.

 ### Milestone 1  — Implement redesigned Swap frontend